Belluno

 Belluno (/it/; Belum; Belùn) is a town and province in the Veneto region of northern Italy.
 Located about 100 km north of Venice, Belluno is the capital of the province of Belluno and the most important city in the Eastern Dolomites region.
-With its roughly 36,000 inhabitants, it is the largest populated area of Valbelluna.
+With a population of 35,543, it is the largest populated area of Valbelluna, and the 12th-largest municipality of Veneto.

 It is one of the 15 municipalities of the Dolomiti Bellunesi National Park.